-Try it: Satisfy your sweet tooth and enjoy all of avocados’ benefits with my Chocolate Avocado Mousse recipe.
+Satisfy your sweet tooth and enjoy all of avocados’ benefits with my Chocolate Avocado Mousse recipe.

-Juicy grapes are the ultimate take-along snack, but these powerful little fruits are also handy when you want to feel better.
+Juicy grapes are the ultimate take-along snack, and these powerful little fruits are also handy when you want to feel better.
 When you look at grapes nutrition, you see they are packed with antioxidants, especially flavonoids, which have been found to affect mood.

-Try it.
 This hearty homemade Chicken Salad recipe includes a serving of grapes, but feel free to serve extra on the side.

-3. Shiitake mushrooms
+3. Shiitake Mushrooms

 While the entire B vitamin complex family is critical to ensuring our physical and psychological functions operate normally, B6, also known as pyridoxine, is particularly great for improving your mood and feeling good.

 Because vitamin B6 impacts the production of serotonin and neurotransmitters, healthy B6 levels are associated with a positive mood and reducing stress naturally.
-(4a) It’s also been proven to effectively treat mood disorders like depression.
+It’s also been proven to effectively help treat mood disorders like depression.

 My Vegan Sushi mixes shiitake mushrooms, cauliflower rice and some tasty veggies for a vegan-friendly sushi that everyone will enjoy.

-4. Raw nuts
+4. Raw Nuts

 It’s time to go nuts.
 That’s because these bite-sized foods are loaded with healthy benefits that will leave you smiling.
 Nuts are full of serotonin, a feel-good chemical that’s in short supply when you’re depressed.
-(5)

 Nuts are also full of antioxidants and healthy fats.
 I’m a fan of walnuts, Brazil nuts and cashews — just be sure to be mindful of how many you eat.
 While they are healthy, nuts are also high in fat and calories, so a handful or two is usually the right amount.

-Try it.
 These Salty Lime Roasted Nuts combine sea salt with maple syrup for a sweet and salty snack you can eat on the go.

-Try it.
 This Salmon Stir Fry recipe comes together in minutes and pairs my favorite fish with a heap of fresh veggies.

-6. Sesame seeds
+6. Sesame Seeds

 Not just a topping, sesame seeds are powerful in their own right.
 This ancient crop has been keeping happy levels up for thousands of years.

-Try it.
 Sprinkle sesame seeds on salad or in smoothies.
 You can also roast them and make this Tahini recipe, a delicious alternative to the usual hummus.

-Try it.
 My Strawberry Rhubarb Chia Seed Pudding is dairy-free, full of berries and makes an excellent breakfast or dessert.